-- In 2019, the public purse financed 330,643 entries into measures aimed at fostering companybased continuing training within the scope of overall labour market policy instruments.25 - Financing of around 900 adult education centres (in some cases involving continuing training). - Numerous funding programmes and grants for the purpose of occupational advancement - Funding of more than 167,000 persons in each of the years 2018 and 2019 within the framework of the Upgrading Training Assistance Act. €9.2 billion of funding for occupational advancement alone in the period from 1996 to 2018.26
+- In 2019, the public purse financed 330,643 entries into measures aimed at fostering company-based continuing training within the scope of overall labour market policy instruments. - Financing of around 900 adult education centres (often involving continuing training). - Numerous funding programmes and grants for the purpose of occupational advancement. - Funding of more than 167,000 persons in each of the years 2018 and 2019 within the framework of the Upgrading Training Assistance Act. €9.2 billion of funding for occupational advancement alone in the period from 1996 to 2018.